Do you love your cell phone?

-Update your email signature, Facebook, LinkedIn, your website, and anywhere else you listed your cell number from over the years.
+Update your email signature, Facebook, LinkedIn, website, and anywhere else you listed your cell number over the years.

 Step #5: Get a headset and print a list of local Wi-Fi hotspots

-I use the free or inexpensive Wi-Fi at coffee shops, airports, and hotels now.
+I now use free or inexpensive Wi-Fi at coffee shops, airports, and hotels.

 If I need to make a phone call, I stop where there is Wi-Fi to make the call.

-You’ll be forced to be present with your own thoughts in the moment.
+You’ll be forced to be present with your thoughts at the moment.

-You’ll find yourself thinking deeper, time will slow down, and the joy will come back to your one-on-one conversations without interruption.
+You’ll find yourself thinking deeper, time will slow down, and the joy will return to your one-on-one conversations without interruption.

 I invite you to join me in the No Cell Phone club.
-It’s a rare club to belong.
+It’s a rare club to belong to.